Our Board

 She was selected, along with her Mercer Island High School team, to the State of Washington High School Tennis Hall of Fame.
 She attended the University of Washington where she was a four-year Varsity tennis athlete.
 She was previously Director of Tennis at Illahe Hills Country Club as well as on the staff at Salem Tennis & Swim Club and Courthouse Tennis Center.
 Other employment has included management of orthopedic clinics, internal bookkeeping for CPA firms and a private school and as a front office staff member at South Salem High while her boys were students there.

-It is an honor to be a part of the Beacons Board and to help support current athletes in reaching their athletic and academic goals.
+Nancy feels it is an honor to be a part of the Beacons Board and to help support current athletes in reaching their athletic and academic goals.

 Darcie Jones